Taiwan voters dismiss China warnings and hand ruling party a historic third consecutive presidential win | KRDO

 The delegation visit “will be a signal, a very symbolic way of supporting Taiwan,” said T.Y.
 Wang, a professor at Illinois State University.

-Saturday’s result is another major blow for Taiwan’s Kuomintang, who back warmer relations with Beijing and have not held the presidency since 2016.
+Saturday’s result is another major blow for Taiwan’s Kuomintang, which back warmer relations with Beijing and have not held the presidency since 2016.

+Beijing made little secret of its desire to see the KMT return to power.
+During campaigning the KMT accused Lai and the DPP of needlessly stoking tensions with China.

 Lev Nachman, a political science professor at Taiwan’s National Chengchi University, said that while Lai has to make some economic adjustments given deep public grievances over low wages and unaffordable housing, on issues like foreign policy and cross-strait relations he is expected to largely follow Tsai’s approach.